 If you want to achieve shutter speeds longer than 30 seconds, then you will have to switch your camera to bulb mode.
 This mode is generally present in DSLR and Mirrorless cameras only.

-Shutter speed, Aperture & ISO
+Effect of Shutter speed on Aperture & ISO

 If you increase the shutter speed then you will also have to reduce the f-number and increase the ISO value too, to get a correctly exposed image.
 Otherwise, the image will appear dark and unclear.

-I hope you were able to understand What is Shutter Speed in photography and the effect of changing it.
+I hope you were able to understand what is shutter speed in photography and the effect of changing it.